kagaya85/kagaya85/README.md

 - 🏷️ Gopher / Cloud Platform Engineer / ACGer
 - 🔭 Currently working on Kubernetes
-- 🏫 Graduated from TJU / FDU 👉 Now a @Transwarp Cloud Engineer
+- 🏫 Graduated from TJU / FDU 👉 Now as a Cloud Infrastructure Engineer
 - 📺 See more about my interests in [Bangumi](https://bangumi.tv/user/kagaya85) page
 - 🏃‍♂️ Keep going and don't stop;